roywblack/pomodoro.el/README.md

     M-x pomodoro

 In the modeline you will see indicator `W1-25`.
-This means that you are working on set 1 and that you have 25 minutes remaining:
+This means that you are working on set 1 and that you have 25 minutes remaining.
+You'll also get notification:

 ![](http://i55.tinypic.com/dws2f.jpg)